Clinical Research Training Fellowship (CRTF)

 The main aim of the CRTF scheme is to support clinicians to undertake a higher research degree (PhD or MD).
 Suitable candidates include (but are not limited to) medics, surgeons, dentists clinical psychologists, public health specialty trainees, allied health professionals, nurses, midwives and veterinarians.

-- The CRTF scheme aims to support a discrete piece of work which will lead to a PhD (or equivalent).
+- A CRTF aims to support the whole period of the PhD (or equivalent) project.
 Applicants should demonstrate ownership of their project and ambition to pursue a clinical academic career path, but are not expected to have started their PhD.

 - Applicants do not need to have held a position with formal research time (e.g. an academic foundation or academic clinical fellowship (ACF) post).